-- You may be wondering why, of all possible classes, would lucha-loving Quetzalcoatl appear in the class populated by Catholic saints.
+- You may be wondering why, of all possible classes, would lucha-loving Quetzalcoatl appear in the class populated by Catholic saints (and Holmes).
 And then you remember that her country of origin, Mexico, had a legendary luchador by the name of El Santo—and, for that matter, "Fray Tormenta", a Real Life luchador priest.

 - God Is Good: The version Chaldea got after the split represents Quetzalcoatl as a goddess of good.

 - Gratuitous Spanish: She frequently peppers her dialogue with Spanish just like her Rider version and her Noble Phantasm is named entirely in Spanish.

 - Improbable Weapon User: Again, her Noble Phantasm is a city-sized, gift-wrapped present box.

 - Large Ham Announcer: Not Quetzalcoatl herself, but at random times when she uses her NP, Jaguar Warrior appears and acts like a ringside announcer.

 - Lightning Bruiser: She has an effective attack of over 10000, the best defensive class in the game and a very focused and powerful skill set.
 The only downside is that Ruler is one of the worst offensive classes in the game, as it hits neutrally against every class except for Berserker and Moon Cancer.

 - Literal Split Personality: Unfortunately after accepting the title of Santa and the Grail, her Spirit Origin split due to the incompatibility of incorporating concepts from another religion, resulting in her aspects of fighting and goodness being incarnated separately.